 Jeremiah 17:9 calls the human heart “deceitful above all things and desperately wicked.”
 All the laws in the world will not change the human heart.
 If the state will take away guns it will also, at some point, claim unlimited power over the lives of its subjects, fancying itself not merely as god, but as a very jealous god ruthlessly wielding an iron fist against any and all competitors.

 The state is composed of people.
+Becoming an employee of the state does not elevate one to any morally superior level.
 Daniel 4:17 tells us that God sets up the “basest of men” over earthly kingdoms.
 Do you want to trust the “basest” among us with a monopoly on tools of lethal violence?

 My friend implored me to trust “God, not guns”.
 Very well, then.
 I therefore reject as unbiblical the notion that forbidding people to own certain inanimate objects will prevent bad things from happening.
 And, if anything, gun control means totally unwarranted reliance not on God, but on the most well-armed and deadly segment of any society: its government.